GeekyAnts/vue-native-core/README.md

 ### Step 2: Configure the React Native Packager

-Create `vueTransformerPlugin.js` file to your project's root and specify supported extensions:
+Create `vueTransformerPlugin.js` file to your project's root and specify supported extensions(vue):

 ```js
 // For React Native version 0.52 or later